jyablonski/pyspark_prac/jacobs_notes.md

 You can convert RDD and DataFrames to the other's type, and DataFrames & Datasets to RDDs.

 ## Task
 Single operation applied to a single partition.
 Each task is executed on a single thread in an executor.
 2 Partitions will trigger 2 tasks.
+An executor with 16 cores can have 16 tasks each working on their own partition in parallel.

 ## Stage
-A sequence of tasks that can all be ran together, in parallel, withou a shuffle.
+A sequence of tasks that can all be ran together, in parallel, without a shuffle.
+Others might need to be ran sequentially.

 ## Job
 A sequence of stages, triggered by actions like `count()`, `collect()`, or `write()`.